docdiesel/esp32-sml-reader-Che/README.md

 here, as well as target databases, baud rate of your sensor etc.

 ## Sensor
-The sensor is a simple IR photo transistor that's hooked up to the ESP32, using an 1K pullup and an 10K pulldown resistor to give a decent signal.
+The sensor is a simple IR photo transistor (TEKT5400S-ASZ or similar) that's hooked up to the ESP32, using an 1K pullup and an 10K pulldown resistor to give a decent signal.
 An image showing the circuit is added to the projekt as "wiring.jpg".
 (The sensor is based on a simple IR reader like described